SymfonyCasts/api-platform/sfcasts/ep3-custom-data/filter-arguments.md

 The `@ApiFilter()` annotation has several options that we can pass to it.
 Hold Command or Control and click to jump into that core annotation class.
 Yep!
 All of these public properties are options that we can technically pass to this annotation.
-But for the purposes of building a custom filter, the only options that really matter here are arguments and properties.
+But for the purposes of building a custom filter, the only options that really matter are `arguments` and `properties`.
 We'll talk about `$properties` later.

 Close that class.
 Try this: add `arguments={}` and then pass a new argument called